 With immense gratitude,

 The Promly Team

-Jennifer has been a therapist for teens and young adults for 20 years.
+Promly CEO and Founder, Jennifer Libby, has been a therapist for teens and young adults for 20 years.
 She specializes in treating high risk adolescents.
-Jennifer has served as a board member, provides consultation with numerous schools and agencies, and speaks publicly on a variety of mental health concerns.
-She loves TikTok dances, is a huge fan of Gen Z, and feels like life would be better if every room had a disco ball.
+Jennifer has been an assistant principal and featured on podcasts.
+She has also served as a board member and provides consultation with numerous schools and agencies, including Center for Humane Tech (“The Social Dilemma”) on best practices for teens and tech, 2020.